 - Athletics facilities: Includes athletics facilities with 400 m running track and facilities for both jumping and throwing, Indoor athletics facility and athletics facility with other running tracks and/or multiple jumping and throwing facilities.
 Athletics facilities with other running tracks and/or combined facilities for throw and jump.
 Solitary running tracks/jump sand boxes/ throwing cages are not included. - Badminton facilities: Includes facilities that are exclusively used for badminton. - Curling arenas: Halls dedicated to curling.
 From 2020, the Curling Halls will be included in the category Ice and skating facilities. - Fitness centers: Includes facilities dedicated to fitness with open access or access through memberships.
-Smaller solitary weight rooms are not included in the category, but may be registered as a gymnasium under 300 m2, if they are located as part of larger sports facilities. - Football facilities: Includes facilities with 11-a-side football fields on turf, artificial turf or dirt.
+Smaller solitary weight rooms are not included in the category, but may be registered as a gymnasium under 300 m, if they are located as part of larger sports facilities. - Football facilities: Includes facilities with 11-a-side football fields on turf, artificial turf or dirt.
 Fields for seven-a-side football are registered as one 11-a-side field if they are located next to each other and can easily be transformed into 11-a-side fields.
 Solitary seven- or eight-a-side fields and other smaller fields are not included. - Golf facilities: Includes golf facilities in Denmark.
-Smaller training courses may be listed under the specific facility. - Large sports halls/gyms (>800 m2): Includes handball gyms and other large sports halls or gyms, typically multifunctional.
+Smaller training courses may be listed under the specific facility. - Large sports halls/gyms (>800 m): Includes handball gyms and other large sports halls or gyms, typically multifunctional.

-- Sports halls/gyms (300-799 m2): Includes typically larger multifunctional sports halls or gyms.
-Also includes facilities dedicated to specific sports. - Small gymnasiums (<300 m2): Includes only small gymnasiums and other smaller sports facilities open to the public that are located in connection with schools/educational institutions as well as venues located in connection to gyms over 300 m2. - Cable parks: All permanent cable systems for water skiing and wakeboarding on water. - Riding ground facilities: Registration per. facility. - Shooting facilities: Registration per facility. - Ice rink/skating arenas: Includes facilities with a permanent ice rinks/tracks.
+- Sports halls/gyms (300-799 m): Includes typically larger multifunctional sports halls or gyms.
+Also includes facilities dedicated to specific sports. - Small gymnasiums (<300 m): Includes only small gymnasiums and other smaller sports facilities open to the public that are located in connection with schools/educational institutions as well as venues located in connection to gyms over 300 m. - Cable parks: All permanent cable systems for water skiing and wakeboarding on water. - Riding ground facilities: Registration per. facility. - Shooting facilities: Registration per facility. - Ice rink/skating arenas: Includes facilities with a permanent ice rinks/tracks.
 These include ice hockey rinks and curling tracks as well as permanent outdoor rinks. - Swimming facilities: Registration per facility. - Tennis facilities, outdoor: Outdoor facilities. - Tennis halls: Includes indoor venues that are solely used for tennis. - Mountain bike trails: All approved mountain bike trails dedicated for mountain biking.
-Approved trails can be found in public forests as well as private forests where the trail is officially allowed. - Orienteering courses: Includes orienteering courses with permanent posts. - Parkour facilities: Facilities that are permanent and not transportable, built especially for parkour. - Skate facilities: A usable and maintained facility constructed for performing skateboarding tricks, which is either a complex facility, a vert or contains a minimum of five different elements or obstacles. - Rowing/kayaking facilities: All permanent tracks for competition rowing/kayaking are included. - Alpine skiing facilities: Includes permanent ski facilities with lift system.
+Approved trails can be found in public forests as well as private forests where the trail is officially allowed. - Orienteering courses: Includes orienteering courses with permanent posts. - Parkour facilities: Facilities that are permanent and not transportable, built especially for parkour. - Skate facilities: A usable and maintained facility constructed for performing skateboarding tricks, which is either a complex facility, a vert or contains a minimum of five different elements or obstacles. - Rowing/kayaking facilities: All permanent tracks for competition rowing/kayaking are included. - · Alpine skiing facilities: Includes permanent ski facilities with lift system. - Padel centres: Includes facilities with courts only used for padel.
+Category added in 2022. - Squash centres: Includes indoor facility with courts only used for squash.
+Category added in 2022. - Bowling centres: Includes permanent bowling centers.
+Category added in 2022.